Life interest trusts offer a method of protection for your property and other financial assets. In this article we will explain:

 – What is a life interest trust?

-– How you can set up a life interest trust
+– How you can set one a life interest trust will up?

 – Tips for choosing trust providers